 For me, for example, it’s always the people.
 If I feel that warmth in local people and connect to the community in a way I do back home, I know that I can love the place.
 This is the reason why I have always adored the Himalayas.
 And this is why I loved Indonesia too.

 But that’s not the only reason why I loved Indonesia, or why I decided to write this article in the first place.
 Indonesia, as I explored during my few days of stay in Jakarta, has much more to offer than an overdose of warmth in its people.
 It has world-class beaches, mountains, colorful metropolis, tantalizing food, amazingly friendly people and a promising digital-nomad scene (yes, I am talking about Bali!).
 Whether you’re a traveller or a fancy holidayer, if you can find it somewhere else in the world, you can find it in Indonesia.

 So yea, my love for Indonesia grew in just a few days.
 And counting the reasons ‘why’ here are some.
 See if you agree:

 Indonesia For Its People

 Undoubtedly, one of the biggest reasons why I loved Indonesia was because Indonesians are such friendly people.
-I’ve traveled to over 20 countries, and never have I ever been in such a welcoming country like Indonesia.
+I’ve traveled to over 20 countries, and never have I never been in such a welcoming country as Indonesia.
 Here locals, genuinely and without wanting something in return, help you out.

 I also adored how Indonesians value family and their community, over individualism.
 They work as one and that’s worth appreciating.
 I loved how despite being amazingly diverse, as various groups in Indonesia are, they live to their motto of “Bhinneka Tunggal Ika” which translates as “Unity in Diversity”.